microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Arc_Servers/Readme.md

 ### Goal

-* In this challenge, we will integrate your Azure Arc connected machines with Azure Security Center (ASC).
-After completing the previous challenges, you should now have an Azure subscription with one or more Azure Arc managed servers.
+* In this challenge, we will integrate your Azure Arc connected machines with Azure Defender for Cloud.
+After completing the previous challenges, you should now have an Azure subscription with one or more Azure Arc-enabled servers.
 You should also have an available Log Analytics workspace and have deployed the Log Analytics agent to your server(s).

 ### Actions

-* Enable Microsoft Defender for Cloud with Azure Security Center on your Azure Arc connected machines.
+* Enable Microsoft Defender for Cloud on your Azure Arc-enabled machines.

 ### Success criteria

-* Open Microsoft Defender for Cloud with Azure Security Center and view the Secure Score for your Azure Arc connected machine.
+* Open Microsoft Defender for Cloud and view the Secure Score for your Azure Arc-enabled machine(s).

 ### Learning resources